-Music tells incredible stories, which is why it has been used throughout the centuries to record and inspire the future.
+Music is one of the oldest forms of storytelling.
+It has been used throughout humanity’s history to record the past and inspire the future.

 Maybe that’s why some forms of music have ancient roots have reaching back 250,000 years or more –that’s far longer than even the written word.